How to Reduce Your Car Insurance Premiums in Ireland – Top Money-Saving Tips

 Here are some of the most common discounts available:

-• No Claims Discount (NCD): Building up a NCD over time can cut your premium dramatically.
-After five years claim-free, discounts of up to 50% are not unusual.
+• * No Claims Discount (NCD): Building up a No Claims Discount (NCD) over time can significantly reduce your premium.
+After several years claim-free, substantial discounts are common, though the exact amount depends on your insurer

 When speaking with your insurer or broker, always ask: